Leamsi9/ismaelvelasco.dev/cl6cfgmor00xvgwnver0v0zky.md

 ## What can be done already?

-### 1) Consumers can achieve most of the above client side via [browser extensions](https://github.com/Leamsi9/awesome-green-extensions/blob/main/README.md), but obviously it will be less seamless with more overhead than at the developer level, particularly in the absence of a Green Mode app that integrates all 4 levels in a comprehensive way.
+### 1) Consumers
+Can achieve most of the above client side via [browser extensions](https://github.com/Leamsi9/awesome-green-extensions/blob/main/README.md), but obviously it will be less seamless with more overhead than at the developer level, particularly in the absence of a Green Mode app that integrates all 4 levels in a comprehensive way.

 ![chrome-extensions.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1659458392197/hPK3-_i0y.png align="left")

+### 2 Developers
-### 2 Developer side we have all the tools to implement optional graceful degradation, like client caching both high performance and low fi versions of sites in the client (a bit like the prerendering used already in SPAs to serve crawlers and users different versions).
+Have all the tools to implement optional graceful degradation, like client caching both high performance and low fi versions of sites in the client (a bit like the prerendering used already in SPAs to serve crawlers and users different versions).
 You could also design every app and specially page for graceful degradation to work with low or no js.
 A lot of accessibility design would also be pertinent.
 And give your users high, mid and low performance options, plus smart mode, on your UI.

 The only example I have come across (do you know any more?) of implementing all 4 modes I propose here is the fantastic [branch magazine](https://branch.climateaction.tech/) site.
 There is more graceful degradation options that could be added to each of Branch magazine's 4 modes in terms of user control and freedom, but this is a fantastic illustration of the design concept I'm proposing.